Whether you’re an employee over in her 50s or 60s or are a fresh college graduate, you may have experienced age discrimination at work lately.

 Let’s face it: when someone in his or her 50s or 60s gets fired, it can be a traumatic experience, as the likelihood of new employment for older employees is very low.
 And it can be just as traumatizing when you’re unable to build a successful career just because your co-workers don’t take you seriously.

 While both younger and older individuals may experience age discrimination in their workplace, only those aged 40 or older are qualified to pursue legal action under the age discrimination law in California.

 But simply being over 40 doesn’t mean you have a 100% chance of winning an age discrimination lawsuit or securing a settlement for your damages.
 You must also collect sufficient evidence of discriminatory acts in the workplace in order to appeal to the federal law that governs age discrimination – the Age Discrimination in Employment Act (ADEA).

 Collecting evidence is a rather exhaustive experience that requires you to jump through quite a few bureaucratic hoops.
 Not to mention that the types of evidence you need to collect vary from one age discrimination case to another.

 This is why it’s highly advised to seek legal advice from an experienced age discrimination attorney in Long Beach.

 If you’re over 40 and you were discriminated against on the basis of age, you may file an age discrimination lawsuit in Long Beach.
 When you do that, you must prove that any of the following discriminatory actions were taken because of your age:

 These and other discriminatory acts may amount to an age discrimination lawsuit in Long Beach.

-Seek the legal advice of an experienced age discrimination attorney at JML Law to know your next steps and file an age discrimination claims with the appropriate agency.
-Call JML Law at 818-835-5735 or send an email for a free case evaluation.
+Seek the legal advice of an experienced age discrimination attorney at JML Law to know your next steps and file an age discrimination claim with the appropriate agency.
+Call JML Law at 818-610-8800 or send an email for a free case evaluation.